-The Youth Pride Clinic is a specialized clinic within the Adolescent Health Center serving LGBTQ (lesbian, gay, bisexual, transgender, and questioning/queer) patients throughout the greater Washington, D.C region.
+The Youth Pride Clinic provides primary and specialty care services to LGBTQ (lesbian, gay, bisexual, transgender and questioning/queer) patients throughout the greater Washington, D.C., region.

 We know that LGBTQ patients face unique health challenges, including higher rates of depression, suicide, sexually transmitted diseases and HIV infection.
 That's why we're one of the few clinics in the nation providing comprehensive primary and mental health care to LGBTQ youth and young adults between the ages of 12 to 21.